How Science Got It Wrong About Progesterone

 The next time your doctor orders a progesterone test, ask yourself: “When is the right day to do this test?”

 Forget “day 21 progesterone.”
-There’s no reason to test progesterone until you are approximately one week before your period.
+There’s no need to test progesterone until about one week before your period.
 That will depend on how long your cycle actually is.

 Here’s what you need to know about progesterone testing.